 If you are using the systemd service that supports the systemd service's method for interacting with multiple MariaDB Server processes, then you can bootstrap a specific instance by specifying the instance name as a suffix.
 For example:

 Systemd support and the galera_new_cluster script were added in MariaDB 10.1.

 SysVinit and Bootstrapping

 On operating systems that use sysVinit, a node can be bootstrapped in the following way:

 Adding Another Node to a Cluster

-Once you have a cluster running and you want to add/reconnect another node to it, you must supply an address of one of the cluster members in the cluster address URL.
-E.g. if the first node of the cluster has the address 192.168.0.1, then a test to add a second node would look like this:
+Once you have a cluster running and you want to add/reconnect another node to it, you must supply an address of one or more of the existing cluster members in the

 Restarting the Cluster

-In some cases Galera will refuse to bootstrap a node if there are chances it's not the most advanced node, it can deduce it if it was not the last one of the cluster to be shut down or a crash happened, in such cases a manual intervention is needed.
+In some cases Galera will refuse to bootstrap a node if it detects that it might not be the most advanced node in the cluster.
+Galera makes this determination if the node was not the last one in the cluster to be shut down or if the node crashed.
+In those cases, manual intervention is needed.